btrauma8/esbuild-plugin-deno-cache/README.md

 # esbuild-plugin-deno-cache

 based on dalcib's esbuild-plugin-cache

 I couldn't get the importmap stuff working right.
 I like to have relative path aliases in my importmap.
-"xyz": "./src/xyz/mod.ts" for example.
+Stuff like "xyz": "./src/xyz/mod.ts" for example.

-This doesn't use any fancy import map modules, so, maybe doesn't handle all the things the official import map stuff should handle.
+This doesn't use any fancy import map modules, so, maybe it doesn't handle all the things the official import map stuff should handle.
 But it works for me.

-Once deno bundling stopped working for me, I had to find a way to bundle again.
+Once deno bundling stopped working for me, somewhere around version 1.11 or something, I had to find a way to bundle again.
 This is what is finally working.
-I'm just bundling server code (not css, etc)
+I'm just bundling server code (not css, etc).
+A bunch of ts down to one single js file for deploying.

 ## Like this...